Note: see session law sections for effective dates.

 (6) utilized and exhausted other community-based mental health services, or clinical evidence indicates that such services cannot provide the level of care needed; and

-(7) was referred for treatment in a psychiatric residential treatment facility by a qualified mental health professional licensed as defined in section 245.4871, subdivision 27, clauses (1) to (6).
+(7) was referred for treatment in a psychiatric residential treatment facility by a mental health professional qualified according to section 245I.04, subdivision 2.

 (b) The commissioner shall provide oversight and review the use of referrals for clients admitted to psychiatric residential treatment facilities to ensure that eligibility criteria, clinical services, and treatment planning reflect clinical, state, and federal standards for psychiatric residential treatment facility level of care.
 The commissioner shall coordinate the production of a statewide list of children and youth who meet the medical necessity criteria for psychiatric residential treatment facility level of care and who are awaiting admission.
 The commissioner and any recipient of the list shall not use the statewide list to direct admission of children and youth to specific facilities.